 Students at WYES are taught that bullying is unacceptable and will not be tolerated.
 Students are taught what to do if they are being bullied.
 Students are also taught that it is not okay for them to be the bully.
 They are also taught that if they see bullying happening that they are to help, it is unacceptable to ignore bullying if you are a bystander and certainly unacceptable to join in.

 The definition of bullying is taught and is important to know and understand.
 There is a difference between a student being mean and a student bullying.
-Students are taught that a bully is someone who hurts you on purpose over and over and over . . .
-It is important to understand the two parts to this definition.
-1. Bullying is someone hurting you on purpose.
-2. It is happening over and over.
+Bullying is when someone says or does mean or hurtful things to others who have a hard time defending themselves.
+This happens on purpose, over and over and over...

-1. Physical Bully: someone who uses their physical body to hurt you (hitting, kicking, pushing, tripping)
+1. Physical Bullying: when someone who uses their body to hurt others (hitting, kicking, pushing)

-2. Verbal Bully: someone who hurts you using words (teasing, making fun of you).
+2. Verbal Bullying: when someone uses their words to hurt others (teasing, making fun of you).

-3. Emotional Bully: someone who hurts your friendships (leaves you out, tries to make you feel lonely, spreads lies about you).
+3. Social Bullying: when someone hurts friendships (leaves others out, tries to make others feel lonely, spreads lies about others).

 5th grade students are taught about the difference between a friendship group and a clique.
-Cliques could be considered a form of emotional bullying.
+Cliques could be considered a form of social bullying.

 Students are taught how to handle bullying using the S.T.A.R.S. method.